fludim/docs/features.md

 <div id="i" class="info-hidden">
 <h3>I</h3><hr>
 <p>The I boss has 500 health points, and hovers around.
 It has three stages, through which it increases its attack damage.
 When hit, it releases a miasma of wither and blindness effect that should be avoided.
 In stage 1, ranged attacks are effective.
 By stage 2, arrows, tridents etc will bounce back if too close.
-Consider careful meleé attacks.
+Consider careful mêlée attacks.
 In the final stage, the I will be able to track you with a red laser beam.
 If you are tracked for long enough, the beam will cause a burst of damaging area effect clouds where it hits.
 Each time it changes phase, it blasts away the player and gains additional particle effects.
 Up to 5 Is can be tracked at once with the datapack's bossbar system for their health.</p>
 <h4>Added</h4><p>v0.1</p>
 <h4>How to find</h4><p>Summoned using a Stygian Iris.</p>
 <h4>Drops</h4>